orfeotoolbox/OTB/Documentation/Cookbook/rst/QGISInterface.rst

 Download and Install OTB
 ^^^^^^^^^^^^^^^^^^^^^^^^

 OTB is not distributed with qgis-otb-plugin.
-It is a seperate project and has its own git repository.
+It is a separate project and has its own git repository.
 Download latest OTB version: https://www.orfeo-toolbox.org/download/.

 Configure plugin in QGIS